Stream view configuration

 Stream view path: qa/...

-If you want your stream to be able to merge, copy, branch, and submit edits to qa, you'd include a share path like this in the stream view:
+If you want your stream to be able to merge, copy, branch, and submit edits to qa, include a share path like this in the stream view:

 share qa/...